“The ROG Swift PG279Q lives up to its flagship aspirations, and sets a new standard for gaming monitors.”

-Asus’ latest is a 27-inch, 2,560 x 1,440 display with an IPS panel.
-It boasts a very low four millisecond gray-to-gray response time, but more importantly, it has G-Sync compatibility and a maximum refresh rate of 165Hz.
+There’s a lot of things gaming monitors need to nail to be worth the money.
+The Republic of Gamers Swift PG279Q does nearly that with it’s 27-inch, 2,560 x 1,440 display, boasting a very low four millisecond gray-to-gray response time, but more importantly, G-Sync compatibility and a maximum refresh rate of 165Hz.
 That’s the highest we’ve seen yet, and a good 21Hz “better” than the previous maximum of 144Hz.

 But is the 21Hz jump noticeably better?
 That’s a key question that must be answered.
 The PG279Q’s retail price is $800 – extremely steep for a 1440p display, and about $130 more than Asus’ early 144Hz gaming display.
 In other words, you’re paying about six bucks per extra frame of refresh per second.
 Let’s see if that’s a good deal.